6: Dark Dreams and Twisted Things

 Moving through the hill-lands, Fenna kept her wits about here.
 They were in real frontier territory now, perhaps only a half day or less from being amongst the Irontip Range proper like.
 As Wvota ascended another hill amongst the firs and pines, Fenna felt her tense up, and heard the boar's breathing change, snorting with some aggression, an edge of ferocity.
 She'd caught scent of something.
 As they crested the hill, Fenna held up her gauntleted fist so her companions could see, informing them to hold.
 Then she reached down, rubbing Wvota's muscular shoulder and neck.
 "W'at is it lass, ye smell them damned greenskins?
 We close ta somethin', I can tell."

 Wvota let out a low snort, and shook her head, seeming to understand the question.
 Fenna could feel the boar shifting her weight a little, could feel the tenseness in her muscles.
 "Aye nae greenskins then, ye would nae be t'is on edge ov'r a few rat goblins.
 What got ye worked up then?"
 Wvota let out a low sort of sigh almost, and moved down the hill slowly, her snout in the icy soil, rooting about as they did so.
 Moving into a small gathering of fir trees, the boar began rooting around the dirt more aggressively.
 Fenna waiting for a time, trusting her instincts and her nose.
 A few moments passed, and Fenna took up the reins, about to call Wvota off.
 Perhaps it was old sign, a lingering scent that had fooled her.
-But then as she glanced down at where the boar was rucking through the needles and foil, she caught sight of something reflective.
+But then as she glanced down at where the boar was rucking through the needles and foliage, she caught sight of something reflective.
 Grey steel, polished not shined.
 She watched as Wvota continued and eventually uncovered a man, a human, in a simple grey iron breastplate with ocean blue trim.
 The tower and ax heraldry of the Suranthi Military emblazoned on it.

 Fenna swore under her breath, dismounting carefully as she moved about the small cluster of trees.
 Quickly enough she found what she was looking for by the hillside.
 Signs of a struggle, a small encampment, likely a Suranthi foot patrol, so five soldiers, had made a camp here.
 There were signs of greenskins and worgs, and obviously signs of a fight.
 Fenna sighed, moving away from the barest remains of an the encampment to where Wvota was still rooting about the dirt.
 She'd revealed four bodies thus far, three soldiers and a hobgoblin, and was working on a fifth that looked to be a worg likely.
 Fenna moved to the first soldier they'd uncovered.
 Clearly, just from looking at his remains she could tell he wasn't killed a day or two ago.
 It was likely a week, perhaps more.
 There were signs of the beginning of decomposition.
 Fenna moved to remount, getting Wvota back under command, and rode off back up the hill where her companions awaited her.